GabrielLangstaff117/medical-app/README.md

 Evil: as a malicious user, I want to cancel other patients appointments to disrupt hospital operations. (mitigation the system requires users to authenticate and only allows them to manage their own appointments)

+4:As a doctor, I want to record details such as the date and doctors name and to update the patients medical history.
+This information must be securely linked to the patient record and stored securely.

+Evil: as an attacker, I want to alter schedules to disrupt hospital operations.
+To address this, the system enforces role-based access and validates all inputa as well as applydatabase integrity checks to prevent unauthorized modifications.